dlccyes/CollegeNotes/docs/NTUNotes/Sophomore/Data Structure/Data Structure.md

 - quick find: in the array, store each's root node
     - ![[ds-djs-f.png]]
-    - $O(N)$ find
+    - $O(1)$ find
     - $O(N)$ union
+        - merge y's tree into x by setting the root of all y's tree's nodes to x's root
-- quick union: in the array, store each's parent node
+- quick union: in the array, store node's parent
     - ![[ds-djs-u.png]]
     - $O(N)$ find
     - $O(N)$ union
+        - merge y's tree into x by setting the parent of all y's root to x's root
-- union by rank: always move short tree under tall tree when doing union
+- union by rank: quick union but always move short tree under tall tree when doing union
     - ![[Pasted image 20240806005352.png]]
     - $O(\log N)$ find
     - $O(\log N)$ union